mentallyinspired/take-my-form/README.md

 ### The proper way (with reverse proxy)
 Get yourself a reverse proxy, like nginx or traefik.
-Set it up to point to your chosen port, here we have chosen 8080.
+Set it up to point to your chosen port (8080 in this instance).

 ```bash
 pip install "uvicorn[standard]"